What is the Difference Between Recourse and Non-Recourse Factoring?

 Non-recourse factoring is another type of invoice factoring where the factoring company assumes the responsibility if the invoice does not get paid.
 With standard recourse factoring, if a customer does not pay their invoice, it must be paid back or replaced with another invoice.
 Non-recourse factoring puts all the payment risk with the factor.
-This has many benefits:
+This has a few benefits:

 Debt is Assumed by the Factor

 After you sell an invoice to a factor and it’s approved, a factor takes on the risk of non-payment.
 If your customer fails to pay you will not be required to refund the advance back to the factor.

 You Can Eliminate Bad Debt